pprados/patch_langchain_common/README.md

 cd patch_langchain_common
 make init
 ```
+In case you have errors of missing tools during the installation or during some script execution, please install them before.

 # How to synchronise the public repo with my private repo (enterprise use)
 The steps are :